BYOD or Agency-Owned Rugged Devices? How to Choose for Law Enforcement

 The Drawbacks of BYOD

-Breakability.
-Because they use a device they already have, some officers may be using brand new devices while others are relying on technology that’s half a decade or more old.
-Most personal smartphones are also off-the-shelf, consumer-grade devices; they’re not built to withstand intense outdoor environments (rain, snow, dust, extreme hot or cold, etc.) or endure impact when they’re dropped, stepped on or kicked.
+Lack of durability: When officers use their own devices, some people may be using brand new devices while others rely on technology that’s half a decade or more old.
+Most personal smartphones are also off-the-shelf, consumer-grade devices.
+They’re not built to withstand intense outdoor environments (rain, snow, dust, extreme hot or cold, etc.) or endure impact when they’re dropped, stepped on or kicked.

-Possible spotty wireless coverage.
-Based on the capabilities of the carriers they choose, wireless coverage will also vary from officer to officer, even in the same location.
-If an officer changes carriers, then their phone number may change as well.
-This can make it challenging for departments to maintain up-to-date contact information for all their team members.
+Possible spotty wireless coverage: Based on the capabilities of the carriers they choose, wireless coverage will also vary from officer to officer, even in the same location.

-Taking an agency-owned approach to mobile technology means that your department issues standard devices to all officers for work use.
+Taking an agency-owned approach to mobile technology means that your department issues standard rugged devices to all officers for work use.
 Everyone receives the same type of device and relies on the same carrier.
-The agency is responsible for managing, updating, paying for and replacing the technology.
+The agency is responsible for managing, updating, paying for and replacing police technology designed for the job at hand.

-Centralized device management.
-With all users relying on the same wireless carrier and devices, deployment and management are faster and easier.
+Centralized device management: With all users relying on the same wireless carrier and rugged devices, deployment and management are faster and easier.
 Many disparate digital tools, such as body cams, digital cameras, audio recorder and GPS units, can often be replaced with a single agency-owned device designed for use by law enforcement.
 Agencies can dictate which mission critical apps are on all devices, as well as block any apps that may be distracting to their officers.
 They can also control which apps are used by different groups within the department, like patrol officers, motor officers, detectives and C-level personnel.
-While all of these groups are in the same department, they each need

 When considering a rollout of agency-owned devices, there are a few sticking points to keep in mind.

-BYOD Versus Agency-Owned Devices: How Can You Decide?
+BYOD Versus Agency-Owned Rugged Devices: How Can You Decide?

 Before you choose between a BYOD policy and agency-owned devices, ask yourself these questions about your department and officers: